Find out how to apply for VAT relief on adapted motor vehicles, if you’re eligible to buy these vehicles and the evidence you need to supply them.

 You must report to HMRC within 12 months of the date of the supply any adapted motor vehicles that you zero rate.
 Details of what information must be sent to HMRC and how to do this is given in paragraph 13.4.

 The disabled person or their nominated representative must complete the customer eligibility declaration (VAT1615A) and give you a copy.

 Having a customer eligibility declaration does not mean that you can automatically zero rate your supply.

 You must be satisfied that the customer declaration made by the disabled wheelchair user is valid.

-You should be able to show that you’ve taken reasonable steps to confirm that the declaration is valid.
+You should be able to show that you have taken reasonable steps to confirm that the declaration is valid.
 You may wish to ask for additional information or documents to support a claim for VAT relief, such as relevant correspondence.

 You must not accept a declaration that you know or suspect to be untrue.
-If you are not satisfied with any of the answers provided by the customer, you must refuse to supply the vehicle free of VAT.
+If you’re not satisfied with any of the answers provided by the customer, you must refuse to supply the vehicle free of VAT.

 You should keep the customer eligibility declaration and any supporting documents as part of your records.
 You should keep records of any questions asked and why the answers provided by the customer were considered credible or not.
 You should send a copy of the customer eligibility declaration to HMRC within 12 months of the date of the sale of the zero-rated adapted motor vehicle.

 When you’re supplying an adapted vehicle at the zero rate you need to make sure that either: